 Given that large number of maternal deaths and high rates of infant mortality are still prevalent, there needs to be a sharper focus on components under RCH Flexi pool.
 There is a crucial need for the state to step up investment for reproductive and child health.
-The decline under RCH Flexi pool, thus, needs to be analysed in a disaggregated manner to assess under which components the cuts have been made.
+The decline under RCH Flexi pool, thus, needs to be analysed in a disaggregated manner in order to identify and assess the components under which the cuts have been made.

 Some of the sub-components under NHM which have received substantially higher allocations than previous year include "Health System Strengthening under NRHM" and "Human Resources for Health and Medical Education".
 For health system strengthening, the allocation have increased from Rs.
 5,226 crore in 2016-17 (BE) to Rs.
 8,383 crore in 2017-18 (BE).
-The bulk of the increase under "Human Resources for Health and Medical Education" is for upgrading District Hospitals, allocation for which increases from Rs.
+The bulk of the increase under "Human Resources for Health and Medical Education" is for upgrading District Hospitals, allocation for which increased from Rs.
 445 crore in 2016-17 (BE) to Rs.
 3,300 crore in 2017-18 (BE).
 The Parliamentary Standing Committee on Health and Family Welfare also brought to the fore the issue of shortages in human resources in the health sector which have affected the delivery of services adversely.
 This seems to have been followed up by the government with earnest.
 The increase under these heads would help improve the quality of healthcare delivery.

-Thus, the increase in the overall allocations for the health budget and emphasis on dealing with the shortages pertaining to human resources and infrastructure are steps in the right direction.
+The increase in the overall allocations for the health budget and emphasis on dealing with the shortages pertaining to human resources and infrastructure are steps in the right direction.
 These need to be augmented and strengthened.
-The less than adequate focus on availability of generic medicines and reproductive and child healthcare is a cause of concern.
-There need to be more concerted efforts in order to ensure public provisioning of universal healthcare in India.
+However, the less than adequate focus on reproductive and child healthcare, and on availability of generic medicines is a cause of concern.
+There need to be concerted efforts to ensure public provisioning of healthcare for all.